xxzbuckxx/rc-files/README.md

 # Mac Run Command Files

-Here are the rc files for a few of the tools I use on my mac
+Here are the config files for a few of the tools I use on my macOS and GNU/Linux

 ## Vim